jasonnicholson/regularizeNd/docs/developer_guide.md

 ## Release Workflow

-`release_workflow` performs the following steps:
+`release_workflow_part1` performs the following steps:

 1. Determines the next semantic version using `git-conventional-commits`.
 2. Updates `package.json`, `pyproject.toml`, and `docs/conf.py` with the next version.
 3. Generates `CHANGELOG.md`.
+4. Runs `deploy_documentation` with the same DryRun setting; when DryRun is true, it does everything except push.
-4. Builds the toolbox artifacts and packages the toolbox using `createPackage`.
+5. Sets up the `build` directory and toolbox project files using `createPackage(..., "PackageToolbox", false)`.
+6. Stops and prints the manual packaging instructions.

+After manually packaging the toolbox, `release_workflow_part2` performs:

-5. Commits the version/changelog changes as `chore(release): vX.Y.Z` and tags `vX.Y.Z` (skipped in dry run).
+1. Commits the version/changelog changes as `chore(release): vX.Y.Z` and tags `vX.Y.Z` (skipped in dry run).
-6. Creates a GitHub release with notes generated from conventional commits since the previous tag (skipped in dry run).
+2. Creates a GitHub release with notes generated from conventional commits since the previous tag (skipped in dry run).
-7. Runs `deploy_documentation` with the same DryRun setting; when DryRun is true, it does everything except push.

-Dry run behavior: version/changelog updates and changelog generation still run, but git commits/tags, GitHub releases, and documentation pushes are skipped.
+Dry run behavior:

+- In part 1, version/changelog/file updates are skipped, and documentation deploy runs without push.
+- In part 2, git commits/tags/push and GitHub release creation are skipped.

 ## Semantic Versioning